RTAEd/SDEV_255_Final_Group2/README.md

 * pip install Pillow
 * pip install --upgrade --user https://github.com/pyglet/pyglet/archive/master.zip

 The SKS_Download directory is where the final product is located.
-Instructions on how to use the app and the download page is here.
+Instructions on how to use the app and the download page is there.